Mac Gargan: Return as Scorpion

-As part of the "All-New, All-Different Marvel," Scorpion was secretly hired by Tiberius Stone of Alchemax to further test Alchemax's Spider-Slayers during Tiberius' trip to a foreign country to sell them.
+In "All-New, All-Different Marvel," Scorpion was secretly hired by Tiberius Stone of Alchemax to further test Alchemax's Spider-Slayers during Tiberius' trip to a foreign country to sell them.
 During Scorpion's test of Alchemax's Spider-Slayers, Scorpion encountered Spider-Man 2099.
-When Scorpion thought that Spider-Man 2099 was his Spider-Man in a different costume, he attacks him with the aid of the Spider-Slayers; Spider-Man 2099 muses that in his time the Scorpion is considered a low-key opponent for Spider-Man, but personally considers the villain a genuine threat after just a few moments fighting him.
+When Scorpion thought that Spider-Man 2099 was his Spider-Man in a different costume, he attacks him with the aid of the Spider-Slayers; Spider-Man 2099 muses that in his time Scorpion is considered a low-key opponent for Spider-Man, but personally considers the villain a genuine threat after just a few moments fighting him.
 Spider-Man 2099 was able to use his holographic assistant to project a hologram of Spider-Man over Scorpion causing the Spider-Slayers to attack Scorpion until he turned them off twice.

 Scorpion later doubles working for Black Cat's gang when he and a man named Lee Price partake in a black market sale that also involved Tombstone's gang.
-When at Black Cat's hideout, Scorpion accuses Lee Price of botching up the black market sale which Lee Price denied leading Black Cat to demand an explanation after hearing about some information from her spies at the New York City Police Department telling her what they know.
-After Lee Price leaves following his explanation, Scorpion becomes suspicious towards Lee.
+When at Black Cat's hideout, Scorpion accuses Price of botching up the black market sale which Price denied leading Black Cat to demand an explanation after hearing about some information from her spies at the New York City Police Department telling her what they know.
+After Price leaves following his explanation, Scorpion becomes suspicious towards Lee.
 While confiding his suspicions, Mac Gargan dons a new version of the Scorpion armor.
 He then meets Price at the apartment of a Daily Bugle reporter, who had evidence against Black Cat.
 When Lee reminds him that they should scare the reporter, Scorpion attacks him causing Lee to transform into Venom and the two begin to fight.
 During the fight, Scorpion is nearly killed until Spider-Man intervenes, who mistook Venom for Flash Thompson.

 In a prelude to the "Hunted" storyline, Scorpion is among the animal-themed characters captured by Taskmaster and Black Ant on Kraven the Hunter's behalf.
 He is among those who Arcade publicly reveals as the Savage Six.

+During the "Sinister War" storyline, Scorpion was with the Savage Six when they attacked the world premiere of the movie that Mary Jane Watson and Mysterio were in.

+During the "Carnage Reigns" storyline, Scorpion joined Agent Julia Gao's Cape-Killers.